ProfOyzon/LookingForGroup/database/README.md

 ### Stopping the container

 Once you are done using the database, the container can be stopped from VSCode or Docker Desktop.
 You can also stop Docker from running when you don't need the container for a while, as it will use ram.

-### When to rebuild the image

-If a new db dump is made, the image must be rebuilt.
-The old image and container can be deleted at this time.